know-history/styleguide/sqlserver-style.md

-# Overview

-In most programming languages we use many naming conventions, like PascalCase, camelCase, under_score and so on, on a daily basis.
+# SQL Server at Know History Guide

+This style guide is for SQL Server code and database development, and is the default style for T-SQL at Know History.
 Which naming convention is used, depends on each person and organization.
 This document aims to clarify naming standards for SQL Server under the Know History umbrella.

-## Benefits

-- Provides a specific standard for naming all objects so they look the same or related to the same group
-- Reduces the effort needed to read and understand source code after a long interval of time
-- Enhances the clarity in case of potential ambiguity
-- Provides a better understanding to new people reading database objects for the first time
-- Sorts all database objects, reducing time to determine any specific database object

 ---

 # Naming Conventions

 ## Tables